sspinc/glass-octopus/README.md

 ## Development

-Install docker and docker-compose to run Kafka and zookeeper for tests.
+Install docker and docker-compose to run Kafka and Zookeeper for tests.

-1. Set the `ADVERTISED_HOST` environment variable
-2. Run `rake docker:up`
-3. Now you can run the tests.
+Start Kafka and Zookeeper

+    $ docker-compose up

 Run all tests including integration tests: